 The building blocks of Angular Applications consists of Components, Templates, Directives, Pipes, and Services.
 We build a lot of such blocks to create the complete application.
 As the application grows bigger in size managing these blocks become difficult.
 The Angular Provides a nice way organize these blocks in a simple and effectively using Angular modules (Also known as ngModules).

-In this tutorial, we look at Route Guards in Angular.
+In this tutorial, we look at Angular Route Guards.
 The Angular supports several guards like CanActivate, CanDeactivate, Resolve, CanLoad, and CanActivateChild.
 These guards help us to secure the route or to perform some actions before navigating into a route or leaving the route.
 We look at all these in this tutorial on Route Guards by building an example angular guards application.